 A rise in animal illnesses

 The Minnesota Pollution Control Agency started tracking dog deaths related to suspected blue-green algae poisoning about a decade ago.
-After splashing along the shore of Lake of the Woods in August 2015, a 4-year-old springer spaniel named Layla became the 18th dog on the list, according to Minnesota Public Radio News.
+After splashing along the shore of Lake of the Woods in August 2015, a 4-year-old springer spaniel named Layla became the 18th dog on the list, according Minnesota Public Radio News.

 Jack Lundbohm, Layla's owner, told MPRN that the water turns green on the lake nearly every summer.
 But he didn't start seeing the unmistakable crud of cyanobacteria until recently.